 - yellow (adj.)

-- Old English geolu, geolwe, from Proto-Germanic *gelwaz (cf. Old Saxon, Old High German gelo, Middle Dutch ghele, Dutch geel, Middle High German gel, German gelb, Old Norse gulr, Swedish gul "yellow"), from PIE *ghel- "yellow, green" (see Chloe).
+- Old English geolu, geolwe, "yellow," from Proto-Germanic *gelwaz (source also of Old Saxon, Old High German gelo, Middle Dutch ghele, Dutch geel, Middle High German gel, German gelb, Old Norse gulr, Swedish gul "yellow"), from PIE *ghel- (2) "to shine," with derivatives referring to bright materials and gold (see glass).
+For other Indo-European "yellow" words, see Chloe.

+Occasionally in Middle English used of a color closer to blue-gray or gray, of frogs or hazel eyes, and to translate Latin caeruleus, glauco.
+Also as a noun in Old English.
 Meaning "light-skinned" (of blacks) first recorded 1808.
 Applied to Asiatics since 1787, though the first recorded reference is to Turkish words for inhabitants of India.
 Yellow peril translates German die gelbe gefahr.
-Sense of "cowardly" is 1856, of unknown origin; the color was traditionally associated rather with treachery.
-Yellow-bellied "cowardly" is from 1924, probably a rhyming reduplication of yellow; earlier yellow-belly was a sailor's name for a half-caste (1867) and a Texas term for Mexican soldiers (1842, based on the color of their uniforms).
-Yellow dog "mongrel" is attested from c.1770; slang sense of "contemptible person" first recorded 1881.
+Sense of "cowardly" is 1856, of unknown origin; the color was traditionally associated rather with jealousy and envy (17c.).
+Yellow-bellied "cowardly" is from 1924, probably a semi-rhyming reduplication of yellow; earlier yellow-belly was a sailor's name for a half-caste (1867) and a Texas term for Mexican soldiers (1842, based on the color of their uniforms).
+Yellow dog "mongrel" is attested from c.
+1770; slang sense of "contemptible person" first recorded 1881.
 Yellow fever attested from 1748, American English (jaundice is a symptom).

 - yellow (v.)

-- "to become yellow," Old English geoluwian, from the source of yellow (adj.).
+- Old English geoluwian "to become yellow," from the source of yellow (adj.).
+Transitive sense from 1590s.
 Related: Yellowed; yellowing.